-In TORQUE 5.0 and later, the pbsnodes -m command can modify the power state of nodes.
+Beginning with Torque 5.0.0, the pbsnodes -m command can modify the power state of nodes.
 Node cannot go from one low-power state to another low-power state.
 They must be brought up to the Running state and then moved to the new low-power state.
 The supported power states are: